yivo/pug-rails/README.md

 ```

 ## Versioning
-Gem version always reflects the version of Jade it contains.
+Gem version always reflects the version of Pug it contains.